jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - prompt improvement ideas: do not filter from the original array if the new search string is starting with previous search string, we can search from the current array instead !
 - fzf:
   - draw in a given rectangle, we handle full screen or not before calling sfzf
+- log:
+  - for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
+Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
+Show them how to output as json!
+  - Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
+Remove createPrintFunction on SIGWINCH.
 - the config file should define everything, leave all def commented.
 When we self config we define only those already defined.
 We have an associative array of each var and description to handle this
 - add info of the extension from which a command comes from
 - we split the commands file into several one, per extension, so we don't have to load everything immediately